 The HRCS is an analytical framework where assigned codes are directly linked to award funding using a standardised coding and apportionment system.
 This means that amounts of investment associated with specific areas of research can be analysed in a reproducible manner with no double counting of total award funds.

-If you are considering recreating the UK Health Research Analysis, we recommend you begin by looking through the various guidance documents produced for the 2014 analysis report, which included:
+If you are considering recreating the UK Health Research Analysis, we recommend you begin by looking through the latest pages for the upcoming analysis in 2018, which includes:

 - The 2018 Data Publicity Statement

 - The 2018 Data Entry Spreadsheet (xlsx format file)

 We also published a paper in 2016 on the pros and cons of performing the analysis in 2014.
 This article is available from the journal Health Research Policy and Systems.
 Alternatively, you can contact us if you have further queries and we will be happy to assist you.

 Analysis of award data using Excel / Power BI

 If you are familiar with spreadsheets, you can perform the more basic pivot-based assessment of award data using features of Excel (via the add in Power Query) and/or Power BI.
 Some guidance on this is available via this draft document.
 We intend to produce a more formal update to this once a new analysis is approved.

 For the analysis in 2009/10, a number of simple tools were developed to enable analysis using the HRCS, as follows:

 - HRCS database (MS Access) – please contact us for the required files (they are rather out of date with current versions)